 Yes they just figure it out by themselves how the wheel works.
+They are adorable and often use it two at a time.

-The room with our singly housed cats has a window0178 that allows all the cats of the room to look out to the animal care hallway.
+The room with our singly housed cats has a window that allows all the cats of the room to look out to the animal care hallway.
 They love to sit and watch the day's business go by.
 I'm sure an outdoor window would be even more popular but that isn't feasible.